praneetk2704/BYTES-Book-Your-Tickets-Extremely-Superfast-/README.md

 As there are close to 25 banks on the IRCTC website, it was not possible to provide auto-click option for each one of those.
 To overcome this problem, you can add your bank in the 'Preferred Banks' section.
 (At max 6 banks can be added to the preferred banks section).
 If you have an SBI Debit Card, you can further save 4-5 seconds as the script provides you to auto-fill your card no, validity and name.
 Providing this feature for all other banks was not possible for obvious reasons.
 Also, the ATM password auto-fill is not added for security purposes.
 Long story short, an SBI debit card will be your best bet for booking your ticket, cause you'll only have to enter your ATM password and captcha. <br /><br />
 Otherwise, if you have any other bank debit card, keep your card number and name already written somewhere, and at the time of booking, paste it in the respective fields.
-Once you have added you bank in the 'Preferred Banks' section, let us take a look at using the auto-payment feature.
-These are the following field you'll have to enter.
+Once you have added your bank in the 'Preferred Banks' section, let us take a look at using the auto-payment feature.
+These are the following fields you'll have to enter.
 1. **auto_payment** : Whether you want to use this feature or not.
 (Enter **Y** for yes and **N** for no.)
 2. **auto_payment_option** : Which option so you want to choose for auto-payment? (**1** = Preferred Banks, **2** = IRCTC eWallet.
 For                                eg., if you want to use the eWallet feature for payment, enter **2** in this field.)
 3. **auto_payment_suboption** : To be entered only if the **auto_payment_option** is set to **1**.
 This field can take only values from                                 1 to 6, and represents the order of your bank in the 'Preferred Banks' section.
 You'll understand it                                     better from the below image.